 We can certainly taste the love in their beautifully prepared desserts.
 You can order Aissa Sweets directly through their website or pick them up at area Whole Foods and local food shops all over New England.
 You can also order the sweets directly online and request catering by clicking on their link below.

-Whatever you do, call or go online to order some baklava today.
+Whatever you do, call or go get some baklava today.
 You’ll be so happy you did.

 128 Hall Street, Unit H (new and bigger location!)